Irreq/typingstat/README.md

-# typingstat
+# Typingstat
-A tool to display your system wide typing statistics in real-time.
+A tool to display your system-wide typing statistics in real-time.
+It can be open beside a document for you to get information about how you type.
+It does *not* depend on you typing inside the program, it receives the data from your device.

 ![Screenshot](typingstat-screenshot.png)

-* Only *NIX support at the moment
+* Only supports *NIX at the moment!

 ## Installation